CFI Application Outline: Community

 A description of the project that introduces the geographic area, the current state of infrastructure, and how funding would be allocated to meet the needs of the community.
 In this section, there are specific touch points from FHWA that must be introduced.

-1. Geographical project location details
+1. Description of project location

 • Map of the project’s location and connections to existing transportation infrastructure